 - For enterprise deployments, the technician may choose to create a new group for the targets being deployed, deploy to an existing group, or not use target groups.

-- The app provides a command line to pre-configure the deployed targets, which the technician can easily copy to the clipboard.
+- The app provides a custom installer to pre-configure the deployed targets, which the technician can easily mass deploy.

-- Because the command line provided in step 3 enables the target to be installed and configured non-interactively, technicians have flexible deployment options.
+- Because the custom installer provided in step 3 enables the target to be installed and configured non-interactively, technicians have flexible deployment options.
 A technician serving a small user base may install the app on one computer at a time.
 A system builder may include the package in an automated system setup procedure.
-And a technician serving a large corporate network may use an automated deployment tool to push the installer and the provided command line to all computers at once.
+And a technician serving a large corporate network may use an automated deployment tool to push the custom installer to all computers at once.
 Refer to the next use case for information on installation by end-users.